 What Age Do Children Typically Start Going to the Dentist?

-If you are wondering at what age your children should start going to the dentist, the American Academy of Pediatric Dentistry recommends that you take your kiddo to his or her first dental visit when the first tooth appears or no later than their first birthday.
-Beginning trips to the dentist at a young age ensures proper oral health and helps prevent future problems!
+If you are wondering at what age your children should start going to the dentist, it is recommended that you take your kids to their first dental visit when their first tooth appears or when they turn one.

 Why Should Children Go to the Dentist?

 Because cavities are preventable, it’s important to begin proper oral hygiene habits as early as possible.
 If disease and risk factors are identified early, dentists can help parents prevent cavities in their children.

 Encouraging Proper Oral Health

 Baby teeth hold a space and provide a pathway for adult teeth to grow in correctly.
 They also help encourage healthy chewing and nutrition and allow proper speech to develop.

 While babies don’t need to use toothbrushes and toothpaste designed for adults, parents can use a damp cloth to sweep over their infant’s gums and teeth after they eat to clean their mouths.